 - Manage your listing with just a few clicks

-Craigslist postings are free except in New York City, Boston, and certain parts of California.
+Craigslist postings are free except in New York City, Boston, and Chicago.
 Craigslist has an F rating with the Better Business Bureau and is not accredited.
 It has mostly negative reviews and customers complain about their posts being flagged and lots of scams.
 The ratings and reviews reflect the site overall and not just the rentals sections.

 Some of Apartments.com's features include:

 - An entire Apartments.com network to advertise your listing on

 - Research team to verify availabilities and prices